Planar Tur\'an Number of Double Stars

-\item \textbf{The vertex $f$ has one neighbor in $S_1$.} Without loss of generality, let it be $fa$, see Figure \ref{7-6case}(ii).
-The vertex $f$ can have only one outer edge.
-If the vertex $a$ has an outer edge, we have an $S_{3,4}$ with $xa$ as the backbone.
-If there is no edge between the vertices in $S_1$, deleting the vertices in $H$, we have deleted at most $13+4_{\text{out of $S_1$}}+1_{\text{out of f}}=18$ edges.
-Suppose $a$ and $b$ are adjacent, then $b$ cannot have an outer edge.
-Similarly, for the edges in $S_1$, both the vertices cannot have an outer edge.
-If there are edges between the vertices in $S_1$, the number of edges deleted is at most $13+4_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+1_{\text{out of $e$}}=18$.
+\item \textbf{The vertex $f$ has one neighbor in $S_1$.} Without loss of generality, suppose $a$ is the neighbor of $f$, see Figure \ref{7-6case}(ii).
+The vertex $f$ can have at most one neighbor in $V(G)\backslash H$.
+If the vertex $a$ has a neighbor in $V(G)\backslash H$, we have an $S_{3,4}$ with $xa$ as the backbone.
+If there are no edges between the vertices in $S_1$, we have deleted at most $13+4+1=18$ edges.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $13+4+1=18$.

-\item \textbf{The vertex $f$ has two neighbors in $S_1$.} Without loss of generality, let the inner edges be $af$ and $ef$, see Figure \ref{7-6case}(iii).
-The vertex $f$ cannot have any outer edges, otherwise we have a $S_{3,4}$ with $yf$ as the backbone.
-If either $a$ or $e$ has an outer edge, we have an $S_{3,4}$ with $xa$ or $xe$ as the backbone respectively .
+\item \textbf{The vertex $f$ has two neighbors in $S_1$.} Without loss of generality, suppose $f$ is the neighbor of $a$ and $e$, see Figure \ref{7-6case}(iii).
+The vertex $f$ cannot have a neighbor in $V(G)\backslash H$, otherwise we have an $S_{3,4}$ with $yf$ as the backbone.
+If either $a$ or $e$ has a neighbor in $V(G)\backslash H$, we have an $S_{3,4}$ with $xa$ or $xe$ as the backbone, respectively.
 Suppose there is no edge between the vertices in $S_1$.
-Deleting the vertices in $H$, the total number of edges deleted is at most $14+3_{\text{out of $S_1$}}=17$.
-Suppose $a$ and $b$ are adjacent, then $b$ cannot have an outer edge.
-Similarly for other edges in $S_1$ except $ad$, which is still possible without any extra restrictions.
-Thus the total number of edges deleted is at most $14+4_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}=18$.
+The total number of edges deleted is at most $14+3=17$.
+Suppose $a$ and $b$ are adjacent, then $b$ cannot have a neighbor in $V(G)\backslash H$.
+Similarly, for the other edges in $S_1$ except $ad$, which is still possible without any extra restrictions.
+If there is an edge joining any two vertices in $S_1$, the total number of edges deleted is at most $14+4=18$.

-\end{enumerate} Thus by induction and we are done. \end{proof}
+\end{enumerate} Thus, by induction and we are done. \end{proof}